In the most basic sense, the LIT Strength Machine is really just a water rower with anchor points for attaching resistance bands.

 The LIT rower comes with a steel/aluminum frame that’s both durable and lightweight (only weighs 70 lbs before you put the water in it).

-And even though it’s fairly lightweight, it’s still hardy enough to hold folks weighing up to 400 lb.
+And even though it’s fairly lightweight, it’s still hardy enough to hold folks weighing up to 450 lb, which is impressive for any rowing machine..

 Pretty much all water rowers provide this feature, although with the LIT, you can adjust the water level by turning a dial (instead of having to manually put more water in or siphon it out every time).